-All homework assignments and solutions will be posted on the Blackboard course account.
-For problems logging in, go to the helpdesk in the Main Library SINC Site or the Union SINC Site, you can also call: 631-632-9602 or e-mail: helpme@ic.sunysb.edu I will use email and blackboard exclusively to communicate with you off class.
-It is your responsibility to make sure that your email id is a current one on the blackboard system.
+All homework assignments and solutions will be posted on the Brightspace course account.
+I will use email and Brightspace exclusively to communicate with you off class.
+It is your responsibility to make sure that your email id is a current one on the Brightspace system.
 I suggest that you use a university email id for this class; it is free and official.
 I am not responsible for the emails not delivered to your commercially available email accounts.
+To learn more and for SUNY Online helpdesk information, visit: https://brightspace.stonybrook.edu.